activityhistory/nbcomet/README.md

 ### 2. Configure server and notebook extensions
 While nbcomet is now installed, you need to tell Jupyter to run it every time you run a notebook.
-You can use the following three commands to install and enable the notebook and server extensions:
+You can use the following three commands to finish installing and enabling the notebook and server extensions:

 ```
 jupyter nbextension install --py nbcomet